 About shirataki noodles

 Popular in several Asian cuisines, shirataki noodles are made with a yam-like tuber called konjac, which is why they’re sometimes referred to as konjac noodles.
 Shirataki means “white waterfall in Japanese.
 Here is some further, in-depth info on what are sometimes called “miracle noodles.”

 These noodles have a firm, slippery texture.
 Sometimes tofu is added to them (predictably, these are called tofu shirataki), but several varieties are soy-free.
 Read the labels if this is a concern for you.

 Common brands include Nasoya, Miracle Noodle, and House Foods Tofu Shirataki.

 Shirataki noodles are water-packed in small cellophane packages, and can be found in the refrigerated section of natural foods stores and many supermarkets (near the produce section).

 Marketed as “miracle noodles” or “pasta zero,” they come ready to eat (no cooking) and have practically no calories.
 They come in fine angel hair width as well as in flat noodle form, almost like wide rice noodles or fettuccine.

-Rinse before using!
-After opening the noodles, transfer to a colander rinse well, since the water they’re packed in can have a bit of a funky (though completely harmless) aroma.
+After opening the package of shiritaki noodles, transfer them to a sieve or fine colander rinse well.
+The water they’re packed in can have a bit of a funky (though completely harmless) aroma.
 This dissipates with draining and rinsing.

 - 8-ounce package shirataki noodles